 Bear in mind that some of these will be driven by permissions.
-If you ask for the SEND_SMS permission, Android will assume you need android.hardware.telephony unless you specifically state otherwise, via a <uses-feature> element for android.hardware.telephony with android:required="false".
+If you ask for permission, Android will the SEND SMS assume you need android.hardware.telephony unless you specifically state otherwise, via a <uses-feature> element for android.hardware.telephony with android:required="false".